Boynton Beach Woman Sues Manufacturer of Zantac, Claiming It Caused Her Cancer

 Reach Out to an Attorney Today for Help

 You might be able to recover damages for medical costs and pain and suffering if you have suffered adverse effects from a prescription drug.
 The first step is to contact a Florida product liability lawyer.
-If you have suffered a serious illness after using a heartburn medication or other type of medication, contact Palm Beach County products liability attorney Scott Smith for a consultation to see if you have grounds for a lawsuit.
+If you have suffered a serious illness after using a heartburn medication or other type of medication, contact Palm Beach County products liability attorneys at Smith & Ball Injury Law for a consultation to see if you have grounds for a lawsuit.